Studied :HNC and HND Diploma in Photography

 When Sindy Weals would go out walking, she’d often stop to admire any wildlife she came across.
 On one occasion, she took a camera along with her and began taking pictures of what she saw.

-Five years on, she is a promising photographer with a growing portfolio of work and college awards to her name.
+Five years on, she is a promising photographer.
+She also has a growing portfolio of work and college awards to her name.
 These include being named Adult Student of the Year 2019 and the Higher Education Student of the Year 2019 for Creative Industries.

 “Awards like this mean a lot,” said Sindy.
 “I feel overwhelmed to have won them.
 I’m inspired to keep going further.”